Udj13/AGLoRa/README.md

 LoRa (from "long range") is a proprietary low-power wide-area network modulation technique. https://en.wikipedia.org/wiki/LoRa

 AGLoRa is a simple open-source satellite tracking system for hiking, sailing, pet finding, and other outdoor activities.
-All components widely available on marketplaces (aliexpress etc.).
+All components are widely available to buy online (aliexpress etc.).

 ![Program block diagram](https://bitlite.ru/wp-content/uploads/2021/11/lora-tracker.drawio.png)

-AGLoRa receives the coordinates from other trackers (via LoRa) and immediately transmits them to the phone app.
+AGLoRa receives the GPS coordinates from other trackers (via LoRa) and immediately transmits them to the phone app.
 By default the tracker sends its coordinates via LoRa every 10 seconds, when its GPS data is valid.

 ## ABOUT THE PROJECT

 We are going to test E32-E433T30D.
-It is a wireless transceiver module, operates at 433 MHz based on original RFIC SX1278 from SEMTECH.
+It is a wireless transceiver module, operating at 433 MHz based on original RFIC SX1278 from SEMTECH.
-Aglora broadcast coordinates to other trackers.
+Aglora broadcasts coordinates to other trackers.

 ![AGLoRa working diagram](https://bitlite.ru/wp-content/uploads/2021/11/Project-proposal-1.jpg)